famosab/wrrocmetatest/README.md

 CONTROL_REP1,AEG588A1_S1_L002_R1_001.fastq.gz,AEG588A1_S1_L002_R2_001.fastq.gz
 ```

-Each row represents a fastq file (single-end) or a pair of fastq files (paired end).
+Each row represents a pair of fastq files (paired end).

--->

 Now, you can run the pipeline using: